Praxis is applicable to nearly every industry

 Emergency managers and government representatives from the Yukon, Fort McMurray and Grand Prairie, Alberta have used Praxis to help develop the skills and abilities they need to run emergency reception centres.
 These centres help to support communities during natural and other disasters, and play a critical role in public safety.

-Health Canada also used Praxis for the country’s largest bioterrorism simulation to date.
-The Food Inspection Agency and subject matter experts from the Department of Natural Defense, the RCMP and others designed four complex simulations to exercise government emergency response teams during a potential bioterrorism threat.
+Health Canada also used Praxis for a simulated national bioterrorism scenario.
+The Food Inspection Agency and subject matter experts from the Department of National Defense, the RCMP and others designed four complex simulations to exercise government emergency response teams during a potential bioterrorism threat.
 Teams representing the federal, provincial and municipal jurisdictions participated in the exercise, and the Praxis system captured the teams’ decisions, rationales and results.
 This important data was then used to evaluate emergency management within (and between) each level of government in a full-scale field exercise.

 The Praxis team recently worked with a prominent western Canadian university’s, Faculty of Medicine to develop an interactive training simulation designed to improve inter-professional healthcare education.
 Through case-based learning, students from different healthcare disciplines interact with each other and immersed themselves in rich, multimedia scenarios.